Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 Like the ringing of a bell made Pavlov’s dogs salivate, the taste of bacon and coffee causes golfers to unconsciously make a Vardon grip.

-Knowing you have a game booked for the weekend
+Having a game booked for the weekend

 When your working week reaches a nadir sometime around 10am on Wednesday, the knowledge you’ll be hitting the links on Saturday might just stop you handing in your notice.